learningexample/web-ide/README.md

 #### Windows

+1. Double-click `webide-generate-password.bat` to generate secure passwords
-1. Double-click `web-ide-run-vscode-server.bat` to start the server
+2. Double-click `webide-run-server.bat` to start the server
-2. Access the IDE at https://localhost:8443
+3. Access the IDE at https://localhost:8443
-3. Use the password displayed in the terminal (or "PASSWORD" if not changed)
+4. Use the password displayed when you ran the generate password script

 #### Linux/Mac

-1. Make the scripts executable: `chmod +x web-ide-*.sh`
+1. Make the scripts executable: `chmod +x webide-*.sh`
+2. Run `./webide-generate-password.sh` to generate secure passwords
-2. Run `./web-ide-run-vscode-server.sh` to start the server
+3. Run `./webide-run-server.sh` to start the server
-3. Access the IDE at https://localhost:8443
+4. Access the IDE at https://localhost:8443
-4. Use the password displayed in the terminal (or "PASSWORD" if not changed)
+5. Use the password displayed when you ran the generate password script

+### Workspace Access

+The parent directory of this project is mounted as the `/workspace` directory in the container.
+This means you can access and edit all files in the parent directory through the web IDE.

 ### Stopping the Web IDE